OpenCTI-Platform/docs/docs/administration/email-templates.md

 ### Fields to create a new template

-**Email template name**
-Give your template a name to easily find it.
+- **Email template name**: Give your template a name to easily find it.

-**Email subject**
-Provide a subject to your email.
+- **Email subject**: Provide a subject to your email.

-**Display name of the sender**
-Instead of only using the platform sender email address define in Settings/parameters, you can define the name of the sender of the email.
+- **Display name of the sender**: Instead of only using the platform sender email address define in Settings/parameters, you can define the name of the sender of the email.

 ### Configure your template
 When you create your template, you will land on an email template interface, allowing you to configure the look and feel of your email.